 When we are grieving, it is not uncommon to forget about, cut off from, or feel removed from our body.
 It is a form of trauma and our emotions are uppermost.
 We may feel distressed, anxious, angry, fearful, panicky or blank.
 We may replay the event over and over again.
 These emotions and thoughts, and the reasons for them, can be all-encompassing.
 It can feel like they are filling us up so that there is no room for anything positive, or for appreciation of the good and the kind.
 They don’t leave room for being aware of tiredness or hunger or even other people’s needs.
 We are dis-embodied.

 There may be others who rely on our support at home, because they are also grieving or because they are dependent on us.
 We may still be at work and fulfilling an important role.
 In the effort to manage the needs of others, we might forget about and stop caring about ourselves.
-People report a sense of stumbling on from day-to-day without resting, or being in contact with what’s happening in their body.
-There is no connection with our body.
+People report a sense of stumbling on from day-to-day without resting, or being in contact with what’s happening inside.
+There is no connection with their body.

 Sometimes we do it by being busy, looking after others, or use stimulants to get by (alcohol, drugs, gaming, sugar, sex).
 If we do this, we become unaware of our body’s sensations and needs.
 We retreat elsewhere.